thetaylormcrae/gemmcountyrunners/_pages/home.md

 permalink: /
 hidden: true
 header:
-  overlay_color: "#000"
-  overlay_filter: "0.5"
+  overlay_filter: "rgba(47,127,120,0.5)"
   overlay_image: /assets/images/emmett-id-overlook.jpg
   actions:
     - label: "Connect with us!"
       url: "/about/"
 title: Gem County Runners
 excerpt: >
-  Supporting Emmett, ID and the surrounding area one run at a time.
+  Curious runners.
+Local routes.
+Meaningful miles.
+  Gem County Runners is a community of movers who explore Emmett and beyond—one stride, one story, one shared path at a time.
 intro:
   - title: Encourage Curiosity
     excerpt: We aim to create opportunities for everyone to discover the joy of running and movement together.